cucumber/docs/content/10-minute-tutorial.md

 ```

 To make this step compile we also need to implement a class Belly with a method eat().

-Implement the class in a package inside your src/main/java folder.
+2. Implement the class `Belly.java` inside your `src/main/java/<project>` folder; create your `<project>` directory here, if needed

 Now you run the test and implement the code to make the step pass.
 Once it does, move on to the next step and repeat.

 ## Result

-Once you have implemented all your step definitions (and the expected behaviour in your application) and the test passes, the summary of your results should look something like this:
+Once you have implemented all your step definitions (and the expected behaviour in your application!) and the test passes, the summary of your results should look something like this:

 ```
 Tests run: 5, Failures: 0, Errors: 0, Skipped: 4, Time elapsed: 0.656 sec